ShareFacebook Twitter AddThis

 Stage three of Nikkei is the stage we’re currently in.
 What Micha defines as,”the union of two styles that is intentional, no longer out of necessity.”
 A cuisine that’s grown with the culture, slowly evolving with new steps along the way.

 It’s a common misconception to think that Nikkei is country specific, only occurring in Peru, but this is not the case.
 It just so happens that, for a number factors, Peruvian and Japanese cuisine work together in perfect harmony.
-Micha says it’s down to fundamental ingredient pairings, “chili with soy is the perfect combination - if you think about the DNA of a cuisine, it’s the foundation of a cuisine - like tomato and olive oil.” arguing that this, alongside the fact that Peruvians and Japanese both eat lots of rice, has helped the country’s flavours marry in the kitchen.
+Micha says it’s down to fundamental ingredient pairings, “chili with soy is the perfect combination - if you think about the DNA of a cuisine, it’s the foundation of a cuisine - like tomato and olive oil.”
+He argues that this, alongside the fact that Peruvians and Japanese both eat lots of rice, has helped the country’s flavours marry in the kitchen.

 There’s another reason offered for why Nikkei cuisine has thrived in Peru by Isabel Álvarez, a sociologist and expert on Peruvian cuisine, who says: “Like Japan, Peru has a millennia-old history.
 We are two great, ancient civilisations with two major culinary traditions.
 That balance of powers, so to speak, allowed for adaptation to transform into dynamism; it helped the conversation flow, opposites attracted and complemented one another, and neither of the two sides absorbed the other to the point where one disappeared.”

 Micha admits that Nikkei is in its infancy and there’s still a long way to go - a truly exciting prospect for a chef who wants to continue playing with this balance in the kitchen.
 “The concept is still maturing but the work is still needed to live the evolution of the cuisine.
 People, even in Peru, are still just starting to know what Nikkei is, they have eaten it without knowing it, they love it but don’t know the origins.”